Skip to content

 I can at least run my application now: tk nothing

 But that doesn't work right?!
 OK, lets start debugging more.
 This next step is to leverage Granite-Code to tell me whats going on with the different functions.
-Go ahead and highlight any one of them and run: ctrl-L or command-L to add it to the context window and ask granite-coder something like
+Go ahead and highlight any one of them and run: cmd-L to add it to the context window and ask granite-coder something like

 what does this function do?